zhaohanxiong/OxfordCVM/src/fmrib/README.md

 - link to resource
 https://sharepoint.nexus.ox.ac.uk/sites/NDCN/FMRIB/IT/User%20Guides/GridEngine.aspx

-- to run preprocessing + neuroPM in one script (12GB memory or less) fsl_sub -q short.q ./run_all.sh
+- to run preprocessing + neuroPM in one script (12GB memory or less, ~5000 rows) fsl_sub -q short.q ./run_all.sh

-- to run compiled version
-fsl_sub -q bigmem.q ./run_run_NeuroPM.sh /opt/fmrib/MATLAB/MATLAB_Compiler_Runtime/v98
+- to run preprocessing + neuroPM in one script (Use for full dataset run) fsl_sub -q bigmem.q ./run_all.sh

 - to run code directly using matlab (sub-directories not detecting) fsl_sub -q short.q matlab -nodisplay -nosplash \< run_NeuroPM.m